bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ## Animation Delay

 `animation-delay` can set a delay before the animation plays.
+This is usefull because we can reuse the same animation for multiple elements on the screen, but stagger them using `animation-delay`.

 Codepen: http://codepen.io/bluehabit/pen/zwOxNZ

 ## animation-fill-mode